westoleaboat/automatic-report-pdf/brewlog_spec.rst

 Functional Requirements:

+  * Provide a timer with Start, Stop, and Reset Buttons; display of timer update when running.
   * Allow all relevant, valid data to be entered, as per the data dictionary.
-  * Timestamp an input and log it onto screen to follow production.
+  * automatically timestamp an input and log it onto screen to follow production.
   * Append entered data to a PDF file:
     - The PDF file must have a filename of production_CURRENTDATE.pdf, where CURRENTDATE is the date